danbev/learning-ai/notes/trustification/task.md

 This agent also has a tool to perform web searches which it can use for other questions.
 We could also add tools similar to the VEX tool but instead works for SBOMs or other types of information.

+This example is using [streamlit](https://streamlit.io/) to create the UI which is written in Python.
+This is only for testing and exploration purposes and if we do decide to pursue one of the approaches we could/would implement this in Rust.